HenriEdwards/Hobby-Website/README.md

 ### Usage of the Website.

-Simply open the Index.html to start using the website locally.
 You can express positive reaction or approval of a certain image or paragraph by clicking the 'like' button.
 Usage also includes 'save text/image for later' buttons, which you can use to save the content to the Saved for Later page, for seperate viewing.

 **1. Adding a image and text to Saved for Later & added a few likes.**